 - Be in subsequent receipt of an offer of admission to register at UEA on a PhD research degree programme (other than DTP, iCASE and Rotation Programmes)

-- Be liable to pay the Overseas UEA lab-based postgraduate research tuition fee (i.e. be assessed as Overseas for fee status purposes)
+- Be assessed as Overseas for UEA lab-based postgraduate research tuition fee purposes

 - Be a national of one the developing countries listed below